jhessicafaus/habits-tracker/README.md

 ## info

-This project was my first experience with the majority of the technologies listed above, thanks to RocketSeat Education.
+This project was my first experience with the majority of the technologies listed above.
-Experienced some issues, specially with Expo, solved throug reasearch.
 New features ideas: implement deleting routes, so the user can delete habits; user authentication.